 Since the family of God gathers together as a parish community at the weekly liturgy, candidates are expected to attend weekly liturgy.
 Be sure to greet Father Jim as you leave Mass each week.
 Frequent reception of Holy Eucharist and reception of the sacrament of Reconciliation are encouraged.

 Each student has been previously given a Bible and will be given a Decision Point Workbook.
-These Workbooks and their Bibles must be available for to every Zoom session.
+These Workbooks and their Bibles must be available for every MEET session.

 Stewardship and Service

 Candidates are required to complete 20 hours of well-rounded community service.
 You will have many opportunities to participate in parish service projects.
 The parish Confirmation preparation process attempts to provide opportunities of experiences which will help you uncover and respond to basic human needs, while demonstrating Jesus' understanding of, and response to, humans in need.
 Find the Community Service Guidelines and Forms here.